linsyking/CanvasHelper2/Readme.md

 # Canvas Helper 2

 New generation of Canvas Helper backend.
+Web-based, support Linux, Windows and MacOS.

 ## Demo